 The Colwood Waterfront features miles of breathtaking ocean beachfront with a view across to the City of Victoria at one end and the amazing snow capped peaks of the Olympic Mountains at the other.
 Fisgard Lighthouse completes the view.

 Across the road from the beach is Esquimalt Lagoon National Migratory Bird Sanctuary — a large, shallow lagoon enclosed within a sand spit and connected to the ocean by a tidal channel at the one end.
 It's a favourite spot for birdwatchers and kayakers.

-The Lagoon is one of seven Migratory Bird Sanctuaries in British Columbia, and an important stopover for birds journeying between North and South America.
+The lagoon is one of seven Migratory Bird Sanctuaries in British Columbia, and an important stopover for birds journeying between North and South America.
 Look around and you’ll see a wide variety of birds, including blue heron standing gracefully in the shallow water, oyster catchers and terns along the shore, mallards and mergansers paddling by, and bald eagles soaring overhead.
 Please keep dogs on-leash to protect this sensitive habitat and nesting area.
-View a map of on-leash and off-leash areas at Esquimalt Lagoon.

 People flock to the lagoon to see the wildlife, walk along the beach, picnic, beach comb, sun bathe on the sand, splash in the cool water, kayak and scuba dive.